 Does the low oil unit have anything that could be clogged or air bound?
 Did laying it down to move effect anything? ( I drained the oil before I laid it down )

-Any help would be appreciated.
-Tom
+Any help would be appreciated, by Tom from New Hampshire.

 Presuming you actually have the correct oil and level of oil, does it run longer after it sits awhile?